open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

     verbs: ["get", "watch", "list"]
 ```

-Now, we are going to deploy the collector in daemonset mode.
+Next, deploy the collector in daemonset mode.
 It is recommended
 to set a filter to only fetch the pods that belong to the node in which the
 collector is deployed.
-This is because if we are on a large cluster, we don’t
+This is because if you have a large cluster, you don’t
 want to maintain a huge list of pods.

 This is the manifest used in this blog to show how the processor works: